hero background image

 Talent shortage

 When trying to implement predictive analytics, the majority of HR departments in companies face a lack of skilled talent.
-While most applications of predictive analytics in HR are user-friendly, they call for substantial data analysis skills, which is a rarity among HR professionals.
+While most applications of predictive analytics in HR are user-friendly, they call for substantial data analysis skills that aren’t commonly found in HR teams.

 Insufficient IT resources

-Running predictive analytics and data analytics in HR is a very demanding process from the IT perspective.
-Smaller companies with limited cloud infrastructures will have the hardest time implementing these analytics programs at scale.
+Running predictive analytics in HR is a very demanding process from the IT perspective.
+Smaller companies with limited IT expertise and infrastructures will have the hardest time implementing these analytics programs at scale.

 Outsourcing the implementation of a predictive analytics solution into your HR practice can be a viable option.
-A reliable partner will help you choose an out-of-the-box SaaS solution, customize it or build a fully custom system according to your particular business objectives.
-Using the scalable cloud infrastructure facilitates the adoption process and eliminates the burden of maintaining complex IT infrastructure.
+A reliable partner will help you choose an out-of-the-box SaaS solution and customize it or build a fully custom system according to your particular business objectives.

 Predictive analytics can raise a number of regulatory challenges regarding data privacy, bias, and employee monitoring.